timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_cd.md

 ### Testing the CD pipeline (Optional)

 In this section, you can make a quick test of the CD pipeline.
+For a more detailed explanation of how to use the pipelines to onboard a new tenant, see the [Observability]() section.

 First you'll need to execute the `Manual Promotion Trigger`.
 This creates a new branch and a merge request in the GitLab Inventory Repository.
 You should approve that merge request before proceeding.
 You can find a link to the merge request in the output of the pipeline run: